concord-consortium/collaborative-learning/docs/image-map.md

 The promise should not be rejected unless there is a bug in the code.
 This is because getImage is intended to work both in the promise approach and in the observer approach.
 Using the observer approach there would be no catch block on getImage, so the browser would report an unhandled promise error if the promise was rejected.

 ### Error Recovery
-If getImage is called again for an entry that has a status of Error, the entry will be reset to the storing status.
-Its properties will be cleared and displayUrl will be the placeholderUrl.
+If `getImage` is called again for an entry that has a status of `Error`, the entry will be reset to the `PendingStorage` status.
+Its properties will be cleared and `displayUrl` will be the `placeholderUrl`.

 If an error happens during the `PendingDimensions` phase, the currentUrl and displayUrl of the content might be set to valid values.
 However to keep things simple these values are still cleared out when getImage is called again.